 “Practical training, such as completing an internship in a pharmacy, is required as part of training for licensing and employment as a pharmacy technician.
 Many employers favor pharmacy technicians to be certified with a national or local pharmacy board, such as by passing standard examinations, including paying a fees and liability insurance.”

 Pharmacy technicians are responsible for handling all aspects of the prescription fulfillment process and assisting the pharmacist with day-to-day operations.
 Aspiring pharmacy techs can complete a certification program or at the least have a two-year associate degree program.

 Our Pharmacy Technician program is offered as an Instructor led virtual online Instruction.

 Pharmacy technicians are employed in both local retail pharmacies, distribution centers/warehouses, and hospitals.
 Job opportunities for pharmacy technicians may also be found with online pharmacies, pharmaceutical manufacturers, nursing homes, and insurance companies.
 Job growth is expected to increase over the next ten years, so job prospects are very good for qualified technicians.

 Certification / Registry Exam Eligibility

-Pharmacy technician graduates are eligible to take the Pharmacy Technician Certification Exam offered by the Pharmacy Technician Certification Board (PTCB).
-Graduates who pass the exam will earn the Certified Pharmacy Technician (CPh T) credential.
+Upon completion of the Pharmacy technician program, students are eligible to take the Pharmacy Technician Certification Exam offered by the Pharmacy Technician Certification Board (PTCB); where they will be earn the Certified Pharmacy Technician (CPh T) credential.